prateekanandiitb/prateekanandiitb.github.io/_pages/profiles.md

 **Prateek Anand**

 I am an Assistant Professor at the department of Mechanical Engineering, Indian Insitute of Technology Bombay.
 I am associated with the Thermal and Fluids Engineering group.
-If you would like to collaborate or discuss, feel free to reach out to me [contact](/contact/).
+If you would like to collaborate or discuss, feel free to reach out to [me](/contact/).